malpern/zmk-to-kanata/CONSOLIDATED_PLAN.md

 **Summary:**
 - The codebase is stable, robust, and fully green (v1.0.0)
+- All extractor and transformer robustness improvements are complete
 - Ready for broader use and future development

 ## 7. Debugging and Output Flags (Implemented)